telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     associated to the query "encapsulated" by the subscription.
 Default is `/#`.
 -   **expiration**: this is the timestamp on which the subscription expires.
-This is calculated using the duration parameter included in the subscribeContext operation (basically, sum "now" and duration) and will be recalculated when an updateContextSubscription is received (see [programmers guide](../user/duration.md)).
-For permanent subscriptions (allowed in NGSIv2) an absurdly high value is used (see PERMANENT_SUBS_DATETIME in the source code).
+For permanent subscriptions an absurdly high value is used (see PERMANENT_SUBS_DATETIME in the source code).
 -   **lastNotification**: the time when last notification was sent.
 This is updated each time a notification is sent, to avoid violating throttling.